adarshramakrishna/geeksforgeeks/README.md

 ## License

 The content in the books *doesn't* belong to me.
-I created the books so other people and me can read them offline on iPad or Kindle, and (hopefully) for a better reading experience.
+I created the books so that I can read them offline on iPad or Kindle, and (hopefully) for a better reading experience.

 The content on geeksforgeeks.org is licensed under Creative Commons Attribution-NonCommercial-NoDerivs 2.5 India.
 See the license [here][7].